-FIN 48 requires we make qualitative and quantitative disclosures, including a discussion of reasonably possible changes that might occur in unrecognized tax benefits over the next twelve months, a description of open tax years by major jurisdictions and a roll-forward of all unrecognized tax benefits, presented as a reconciliation of the beginning and ending balances of the unrecognized tax benefits on an aggregated basis.
+FIN 48 requires the Company to make qualitative and quantitative disclosures, including a discussion of reasonably possible changes that might occur in unrecognized tax benefits over the next twelve months, a description of open tax years by major jurisdictions and a roll-forward of all unrecognized tax benefits, presented as a reconciliation of the beginning and ending balances of the unrecognized tax benefits on an aggregated basis.

-We and certain of our subsidiaries file income tax returns in the U.S. federal jurisdiction, various state jurisdictions, and certain foreign jurisdictions.
-Generally, we are no longer subject to examinations for U.S. federal income taxes for years prior to 2003 and for state income taxes for years prior to 2002.
-Examinations for foreign income taxes for previous years remain open, but tax considerations in those jurisdictions are not material to us.
+Forgent and certain of its subsidiaries file income tax returns in the U.S. federal jurisdiction, various state jurisdictions, and certain foreign jurisdictions.
+Generally, the Company is no longer subject to examinations for U.S. federal income taxes for years prior to 2003 and for state income taxes for years prior to 2002.
+Examinations for foreign income taxes for previous years remain open, but tax considerations in those jurisdictions are not material to the Company.

-The adoption of FIN 48 did not have a material impact on our financial statements or disclosures.
-As of August 1, 2007 and October 31, 2007, we did not recognize any assets or liabilities for unrecognized tax benefits relative to uncertain tax positions.
-We anticipate no significant increase or decrease to gross unrecognized tax benefits will be recorded during the next twelve months.
-Any interest or penalties resulting from examinations will be recognize as a component of the income tax provision.
-However, since there are no unrecognized tax benefits as a result of tax positions taken, we have no accrued interest and penalties.
+The adoption of FIN 48 did not have a material impact on the Company's financial statements or disclosures.
+As of August 1, 2007 and April 30, 2008, Forgent did not recognize any assets or liabilities for unrecognized tax benefits relative to uncertain tax positions.
+Management does not anticipate that a significant increase or decrease to gross unrecognized tax benefits will be recorded during the next twelve months.
+Any interest or penalties resulting from examinations will be recognized as a component of the income tax provision.
+However, since there are no unrecognized tax benefits as a result of tax positions taken, Forgent has no accrued interest and penalties.